Mani47e/Webathon_project/README.md

-Grocery Selling Website Documentation
+GROCERY SELLING WEBSITE DOCUMENTATION

-1. Project Overview
+1. PROJECT OVERVIEW
 Our grocery-selling website is designed to provide a seamless online shopping experience for customers by offering a user-friendly platform where they can browse products, add items to their cart, and place orders efficiently.
 The website also includes a seller portal that allows vendors to manage their inventory, track their sales, and fulfill customer orders with ease.
-2. Features of the Website
+2. FEATURES OF THE WEBSITE
 Buyer Features:
 •	User Authentication: Secure login/signup functionality for buyers and sellers.
 •	Product Browsing: Categorized product listings for easy navigation and selection.